FREQUENTLY ASKED QUESTIONS ABOUT FIRE SAFETY & PROTECTION

-As you research fire protection options, you probably have several questions concerning what your building requires.
-These fire protection FAQs answer some common questions we receive here at Unifour Fire & Safety.
+As you research fire protection options, you probably have several questions about what your building requires.
+These fire safety and protection FAQs answer some common questions we receive here at Unifour Fire & Safety.

 It’s easy to think that with so many components in a fire protection system, some redundancy might allow you to skip a feature or two.
 However, a fire alarm and fire sprinklers are both vital pieces of fire protection equipment.